robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 We show that multilayer social networks are (1) scale-dependent, and (2) useful for identifying spatially or temporally specific social associations.
-When employing multilayer networks, it is important to consider a broad continuum of social, spatial and temporal scales to fully capture ecological processes and establish a clear link between biologically relevant scales of observation. <!-- conclusion -->
+When employing multilayer networks, it is critical to consider a broad continuum of social, spatial and temporal scales to fully capture ecological processes and to establish a clear link between biologically relevant scales of observation. <!-- conclusion -->

 <!-- TODO include mov elsewhere